 Restorative and Implant Dentistry of Long Island has developed a philosophy of care that puts the patient first.
-We are committed to making treatment decisions that are quality care focused, and equally committed to providing this care in a compassionate manner, while always remembering that your time is just as valuable to you as ours is to us.
+I am committed to making treatment decisions that are quality care focused, and equally committed to providing this care in a compassionate manner, while always remembering that your time is just as valuable to you as ours is to us.

 Do you take my insurance?

 It is incumbent upon us to try to maximize your dental benefits to the best of our abilities.
-While we do not participate in any Insurance plan or on any list, due to our experience in this arena, we are able to help.
-Remember, however, that we will make decisions regarding your dental health based upon what we believe to be in your, not the insurance carriers, best interest, and can only do so by not participating on any of these plans.
-We work for YOU!
+While I do not participate in any Insurance plan or on any list, due to our experience in this arena, I am able to help.
+Remember, however, that I will make decisions regarding your dental health based upon what I believe to be in your, not the insurance carriers, best interest, and can only do so by not participating on any of these plans.
+I work for YOU!